thesse1/webmethods-api-gateway-staging/README.md

 The invocation of store-build-artifactory-template.yml is commented out.
 It can be activated when a service connection to a JFrog Artifactory repository is configured in Azure DevOps.

-The export pipeline export_api_from_config invokes api-export-api-template.yml and commit-template.yml sequentially in one stage in one job on one agent.
+The export pipeline `Export API project from DESIGN` invokes api-export-api-template.yml and commit-template.yml sequentially in one stage in one job on one agent.

 All five deployment pipeline templates need the following parameters to be set in the calling pipeline (where applicable):